Walter Robb (engineer)

 Walter Lee Robb (April 25, 1928 – March 23, 2020) was an American engineer, business executive, and philanthropist.
+In 2000, he was elected to the American Philosophical Society.

 Born in Harrisburg, Pennsylvania, in April 1928, he was a recipient of the National Medal of Technology and Innovation in 1993.
 He was a Research & Development (R&D) executive for General Electric.
 He owned a few local sports teams, purchasing the minor-league hockey franchise of the Albany River Rats in 1998.

-Robb died from COVID-19 on March 23, 2020, at the age of 91.
+Robb died from COVID-19 at a hospital in Schenectady, New York, on March 23, 2020, at the age of 91.